simonbesnard1/gedidb/doc/user/why-gedidb.rst

 Overview: Why gediDB?
 =====================

 GediDB is a scalable Python package built to simplify working with **GEDI (Global Ecosystem Dynamics Investigation)** data.
-It offers intuitive modules for processing, querying, and analyzing GEDI data stored in **[tile]DB databases**.
+It offers intuitive modules for processing, querying, and analyzing GEDI data stored in **tileDB databases**.

 The motivation behind gediDB
 ----------------------------